OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Click ADD STEP]

-We're presented with a selection of predefined step templates.
+We're presented with a selection of predefined Step Templates.
 The simplest thing we can do is execute a raw script on our deployment target.
-Whatever you want to do, if you can script it in PowerShell, C#, Bash or F#, you can deploy it with Octopus Deploy.
+Whatever you want to do, if you can script it in PowerShell, Bash, C#, or F#, you can deploy it with Octopus Deploy.

 [Select Script]

-Octopus provides various steps for running scripts, depending on where you host your stuff.
-We'll be deploying the the Windows Tentacles we configured in Module 1, so we'll select the basic "Run a Script" option.
+Octopus provides various Step Templates for running scripts, depending on where you host your stuff.
+We'll be deploying the the Windows Tentacles we configured in Module 1, so we'll select the basic "Run a Script" Template.

 [Click ADD]